0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/RansomSequence1.png" alt="">

 There are a couple of things to highlight:<br/>
-1. A file may be truncated when opened, consequently by the time our filter's post create is invoked the initial state of the file is lost.<br/>
+1. A file may be truncated when opened, consequently by the time our filter's post create callback is invoked the initial state of the file is lost.<br/>
 2. A ransomware may initiate several writes using different byte offsets to modify different portions of the same file.<br/>

 Considering #1, we will monitor file opens that may truncate the file, indicated by a CreateDisposition value of ```FILE_SUPERSEDE``` , ```FILE_OVERWRITE``` or ```FILE_OVERWRITE_IF```.
 In such cases the initial state of the file is captured in pre create, otherwise it is captured when the first write occurs - in pre write.<br/>